Powers of Attorney

 - For Bankruptcy – If a taxpayer was married and filed a petition in bankruptcy, there will be a separate account created.
 For this situation use the phrase “1040 Separate Account” for all the years at issue.

-- Always have the client sign and print their name, but not date the prepared second page of the Form 2848.
+- Always have the client sign and date the prepared second page of the Form 2848.
 Do not use a blank second page.

 - PRIOR REQUIREMENT – SUPERSEDED – If our clients are a married couple and if we are going to handle years during which our clients were not married to the current spouse or they filed separately, we will need to submit separate Powers of Attorney newly signed and dated, for the years during which the taxpayer did NOT file a joint return with their current spouse.
 For example: we are going to represent a couple for 2000 thru 2010.
 They were married in 2003 and did not file a joint return until 2004.
 We would have to submit separate POA’s for each one of the taxpayers for years 2000, 2001, 2002 and 2003.*

-- Once the client returns the Form 2848 signed and undated be sure that all information is properly set forth on the form, then sign your name on the second page and date the form.
-It is imperative that the Form 2848 be dated the date you fax it to the IRS CAF Unit .
+- Once the client returns the signed Form 2848 be sure that all information is properly set forth on the form, then sign your name on the second page and date the form.
+It is imperative that the Form 2848 be dated the date you fax it to the IRS CAF Unit.

-- Assemble the package and give to Professor Timm to sign.
+- Assemble the package and give to the Clinic Fellow to sign.
 Then fax.
 The assembled package includes:

 - completed Fax cover sheet,